 Our inner desire to protect ourselves prevents us from taking risks when we face obstacles and adversity (Click to tweet).

 As leaders, this can hold us back at crucial moments of decision making.
-Many times, our fear of vulnerability and avoidance of risk is rooted in an experience from the past that keeps rearing its ugly head.
+Many times, we feel vulnerable and our avoidance of risk is rooted in an experience from the past that keeps rearing its ugly head.

-Scientists have learned that activities like meditation can not only change our brain in several ways, but also it can change the way we think about our fear of vulnerability and risk.
+Scientists have learned that activities like meditation can not only change our brain in several ways, but also it can change the way we think about being vulnerable and our fear of risk.
 For example, the mental activity of meditation:

 - Adds synaptic connections that thicken the brain tissues over time in the regions handling control of attention and sensory awareness.

 - Increases serotonin, the neurotransmitter that helps regulate mood and sleep.

 - Activates the left side of your frontal lobes which produce more positive emotions.